bjoernsteinhagen/speckle-automate-timber-design/README.md

 * The `sourceApplication` can be extended beyond ETABS.
 For this, add a new class to `src/model`.
 Follow the pattern of `etabs.py` (the implementation must inherit from the base class `StructuralModel`.

 ## 📈 Results & Validation
 The model which triggers the automation has summary automation results which can be interrogated.
-In the below screenshot, we can filter the checked timber columns by those with a utilization between 0.75 and 1.0:
+In the below screenshot, we can for example filter the checked timber columns by those with a utilization between 0.75 and 1.0:

 <img width="1280" alt="image" src="https://github.com/user-attachments/assets/687ffa6d-5e11-45b2-8f26-c73ba53a019a" />

 For more granular calculation steps, we can open the provided "Model for writing results".
 Here 3D utilization plots can be federated with the triggering model for greater context.
-Furtherore, the objects have the metadata from each calculation step attached:
+Furtherore, the objects have the metadata from each calculation step attached.
+These can be seen by the selection information on the right of the viewer:

 ![image](https://github.com/user-attachments/assets/ee71328d-a6af-4202-b918-a52687eb62f0)